vampire-rip/vampire-model-oepn/README.md

 # vampire-model-oepn

+We vampire collected some Live2D model for free access(?)...

-A Live2D model (named vampire) by someone and someone.
+A Live2D model (named vampire) by 虾仁饭 and 三十ShinyMoom.

+A Live2D model (named xiaohuli) by [月灰灰](https://space.bilibili.com/105081005) and 神谷繁_Official.

 If you are about to make some modification, be sure to tell me or fork this repo.
 Thanks~